Aeroluna/LunaCoopMod/README.md

   - Unit info shows single "ATX Laser Battery" weapon.
   - Will prioritize using AOE weapon unless issued attack order.

 No longer have to queue a bunch of move commands to get value out of the Hyperion, it now gets full attack speed from just a-moving.
-Attack speed was slightly nerfed to 0.11 to adjust for Raynor's level 15 perk now properly affected the weapon.
+Attack speed was slightly nerfed to 0.11 to adjust for Raynor's level 15 perk now properly affecting the weapon.

 - Changed Hyperion portrait and sounds back to Horner.